mwalo254/pizza/README.md

 Bootstrap - For styling the interface.

-jQuery - To easen use of JavaScript on your website.
+jQuery - To easen use of JavaScript on your website

 ## Support and contact details
 You can get to me through mwalonick@gmail.com.